JoKerDii/DS-FAS/docs/notes/questions.md

 * **Why is using FPR and TPR not as good as precision and recall for evaluating models with unbalanced data?**

+  When dealing with unbalanced data, some metrics might not be able to correctly reflect model performance.

+  <u>Definition</u>:

+  In ROC curve, we look at TPR (True Positive Rate) = # True Positives / # Positives = Recall = TP / (FN + TP), and FPR (False Positive Rate) = # False Positives / # Negatives = FP / (TN + FP).
+ROC curve consists of many TPR and FPR through various probability thresholds.

+  Recall = # True Positives / # Positives = TP / (TP + FN)

+  Precision = # True Positives / # Predicted Positives = TP / (TP + FP).

+  <u>Difference</u>:

+  The main difference is between precision and FPR.
+Precision measures the probability of a sample classified as positive to actually be positive.
+FPR measures the proportion of false positives within the negative samples.

+  <u>Comparison</u>:

+  <u>If there are a large number of negative samples, precision is better.</u> If the number of negative samples is large, TN is large and the denominator of the FPR is large.
+So FPR would be small and the FP is hard to detect.
+However, precision is not affected by a large number of negatives, because it measures the number of TP out of the predicted positives.

+  <u>All in all, precision measures the probability of correct detection of positive values, while FPR and TPR (ROC) measure the ability to distinguish between the classes.</u>

 ## 4. Ensemble

 * **A summary of Ensembles**

   * Ensembles combine classifiers to improve performance.
   * Boosting
     * Reduce bias.